We Love Fairs & Sales: Nov. 18

 Christmas fair – Saturday, Nov.
-20, 9 a.m.-3 p.m., West Gorham Union Church, 190 Ossipee Trail, Gorham.
+20, 9 a.m. to 3 p.m., West Gorham Union Church, 190 Ossipee Trail, Gorham.
 Craft tables; bake sale with cookies, breads, pies, whoopie pies and beans to go; swags; raffle for a quilt or $100 gift card to Pit Stop Fuel and a basket full of goodies; RADA knives.
 Lunch available with fish chowder, sandwiches, sweets and drinks.

 Christmas fair – Saturday, Nov.
-20, 9 a.m.-2 p.m., West Cumberland United Methodist Church, corner of Blackstrap and 5 Upper Methodist roads, Cumberland.
+20, 9 a.m. to 2 p.m., West Cumberland United Methodist Church, corner of Blackstrap and 5 Upper Methodist roads, Cumberland.
 Handicrafts, a silent auction and “the best” cookie walk.
 Lunch will be available.

 Christmas fair – Saturday, Dec.
-4, 9 a.m.-3 p.m., North Windham Union Church, 723 Roosevelt Trail.
+4, 9 a.m. to 3 p.m., North Windham Union Church, 723 Roosevelt Trail.
 More than 10 vendors with fine crafts and unique products, baked goods, books, wreaths, plus church fundraising tables.
-Take-out lunch available.
+Takeout lunch available.

+Christmas fair – Saturday, Dec.
+4, 8 a.m. to 3 p.m., Our Lady of Perpetual Help Church, 919 Roosevelt Trail, Windham.
+Hand-knit and hand-sewn items, mittens, scarves and aprons; jewelry; baked goods; and a Christmas Shoppe.

 Selection of fresh greens; wide variety of baked goods, including cookies, breads, pies and candy, along with Wanda’s wonderful homemade pickles; plenty of handcrafted gift ideas for your family, friends and pets.